How To Read Chord Charts In 7 Easy Steps

 If you look at the chord charts above and you imagine that the guitar is facing upward (as in the picture) You will see a few different things.
 The black dots (with the numbers inside) represent where the fingers are to be placed & what fingers to use.
 The white dots represent which strings are open (played but with no finger put down) & the X’s represent strings that are muted (notes not sounded out)

-It takes a bit to get this figured out but like I said, if you work at it a little bit at time, you’ll soon see how it works and how it can benefit your learning & playing of guitar.
+It takes a bit to get this figured out but like I said, if you work at it a little bit at a time, you’ll soon see how it works and how it can benefit your learning & playing of the guitar.

 The more you know about reading sheet music specifically written for guitar, the better guitar player you’ll become.
 The better you’ll understand the instrument & the quicker you’ll be able to learn your favorite songs.

 learning how to read sheet music for guitar is like a car mechanic learning how to use a tool that benefits his craft.
 You don’t need to learn how to read standard notation (regular sheet music) unless you want to, but I’d highly recommend you learn the basics of how to read guitar tabs and learn how to read guitar chord charts.

 Read guitar chord charts in 7 easy steps